richlamdev/ansible-desktop-ubuntu/README.md

       * adds .gitconfig-private-example to $HOME
         * change contents to include your user name and email and rename this file to .gitconfig-private

+* fzf
+  * installs [fzf](https://github.com/junegunn/fzf), the command line fuzzy finder
+  * adds fzf bash configuration to ~/.bashrc.d/fzf.sh, which is loaded by .bashrc as documented in the env role
+  * fzf is required for [fzf.vim](https://github.com/junegunn/fzf.vim)

 * vim
   * installs customization only, does not install vim